 Please see Answer to 1.9.
-Funded infrastructure programs are detailed for each agency in the Asset Investment Program section of their financial statements as reported in Budget Paper No. 2.
+Funded infrastructure programs are detailed for WA Health in the Asset Investment Program section of the WA Health budget at p.336 of 2016-17 Budget Paper No.2, Vol.1.
 These programs currently cover the period 2016-17 to 2019-20.
 Any infrastructure requirements outside this period are subject to further budget deliberations and remain Cabinet-in-Confidence.